 Stretching right across from the town of Tenby to Giltar Point, Tenby’s South Beach offers 2 kilometres of soft sand, a cafe and restaurant and spectacular views of Caldey Island.

 The stream running down from Bosherston Lily Ponds makes a great play pool so Broadhaven is a popular choice with families.
 The optional walk through the lily ponds is pretty special too, especially when the lilies are out in the summer!

 Award-winning Barafundle Bay is part of the National Trust’s Stackpole Estate and can be reached over the cliff-tops from the car park at Stackpole Quay.

-The stunning and peaceful surroundings combined with the charming original walls of the Stackpole Estate make Barafundle a must visit if you’re staying in Pembrokeshire!
+The stunning and peaceful surroundings combined with the charming original walls of the Stackpole Estate make Barafundle a must visit if you’re staying nearby.

 Only a couple of minutes down the road from us at Celtic Haven, Manorbier Castle offers a stunning backdrop for one of our favourite local beaches.
 A popular beach with surfers, the stream and stepping stones also makes a great playground for children.